Abbasi-codes-hub/Abbasi-codes-hub-porfolio-webpage-landscapes/readme.md

 ## ⚠️ Note

 🚫 Not for portrait mobile users.
-✅ Best viewed in landscape mode.
+✅ Best viewed in landscape mode. mostly but its a only dumy project.

 ---